guysqr/ha-wordpress-aws/README.md

 There is an option to specify an ACM certification arn - if you provide this the load balancer will be configured to listen on HTTPS and the certificate you specify will be used to encrypt the connection.

 You will also need to specify a key pair name.
-This will only be used if you allow SSH access on the instances.
+This will only be used if you allow SSH access on the instances (which in an ideal world, you won't).

 #### Rebuilding the template